cseanburns/geo-titles/manuscript/title-manuscript.md

 that contained place names in titles.
-Articles that contained place names received significantly but slightly fewer citations, on average, than articles without place names.
+Articles that contained place names received significantly but slightly fewer citations than articles without place names.
-However, we were unable
-to associate this effect in any of our additional hypotheses.
 We present the results below.

 ## Hypotheses